rbhgaston/tetris/README.md

 2. **Install Raylib:**
    Follow the instructions on the [Raylib installation page](https://github.com/raysan5/raylib#installation) to install Raylib on your system.

 3. **Option 1: Update the Makefile and Build the project:**
    Ensure that the path to Raylib is correctly set in the `Makefile`.
+The existing one works for macos.

    **Option 2: Run it direclty in the Terminal:**
-   Or if do not have make, you can simply execute this command in your terminal Macos
+   If do not have make, you can simply execute this command in your terminal
+   Macos

    ```sh